longturn/freeciv21/docs/Contributing/pull-request.rst

 Longturn Games repository is effectively a repository of Rulesets.

-5. Push The Changes In A Commit To Origin
+4. Push The Changes In A Commit To Origin
 =========================================

 Now the moment arrives, you have a fully completed set of changes you want to share!
 The next step is to evaluate what all has changed and build a commit.
 A commit is an organized set of changes all bundled up together.
-There are lots of ways or organize commits, for this set of instructions we are going to assume that all of your changes are going to be bundled into one commit.
+There are lots of ways to organize commits, for this set of instructions we are going to assume that all of your changes are going to be bundled into one commit.
 If you want to learn how to build more than one commit into a Pull Request then you can read about `git add <https://git-scm.com/docs/git-add>`_ and `git commit <https://git-scm.com/docs/git-commit>`_.
 Most of the work is handled with :file:`git add`.